top of page

 Position after the 1st lap: Ascari, Hawthorn, Farina, Trintignant, Villoresi, Behra, Landi, Macklin, Manzon, Wharton.

-Lap 2: Farina attacks Hawthorn and passes him, rising to 2nd place, and Luigi Villoresi in another Ferrari overtakes Trintignant and becomes 4th.
-On the same lap, Manzon passes Macklin, Frere passes Downing, and Moss passes Hamilton and Lof.
+Lap 2: Farina attacks Hawthorn and passes him, rising to 2nd, while Villoresi in another Ferrari overtakes Trintignant and becomes 4th.
+Meanwhile, on the same lap, Manzon passes Macklin, Frere overtakes Downing, while Moss leaves two drivers behind at once: Hamilton and Lof.

-Lap 3: Gordini drivers Trintignant and Behra are fighting each other for 5th place, and Jean takes the lead.
-Meanwhile, their partner Manzon passes Landi and rises to 7th place.
-Behind Wharton loses two positions, and Moss, on the contrary, wins back two and becomes 11th.
+Lap 3: Gordini drivers Trintignant and Behra are fighting each other for 5th, with Jean taking the lead.
+Meanwhile, their teammate Manzon passes Landi and rises to 7th, while behind Wharton loses two positions, and Moss, on the contrary, wins back two more and becomes 11th.

-Lap 4: Moss passes Frere and is already in the top ten.
-On the same lap, Hamilton overtakes Downing, and Bianco is forced to get off due to a broken rear axle.
+Lap 4: Moss passes Frere and is already in the top ten!
+Meanwhile, on the same lap, Hamilton overtakes Downing, while Bianco is forced to get off due to a broken rear axle.

 Lap 5: Villoresi, who started the race badly, passes Hawthorn, and thus all three Ferraris are in front again.
-Meanwhile, Moss leaves Macklin behind and comes into 9th place, and Hamilton passes Wharton and becomes 12th.
-Van der Lof has obvious problems with the car, and the Dutchman rolls back to last place.
+Besides, on the same lap, Moss leaves Macklin behind and takes 9th, while Hamilton passes Wharton and becomes 12th.
+Meanwhile, Van der Lof has obvious problems with the car, which force the Dutchman to fall to the very end of the field.

 Lap 6: Moss and Hamilton continue to break through, winning back one and two positions respectively.